babakhajizadeh/todoList/docs/LINUX_DOC.md

 # Build on Linux

 ## Qt for Linux build
-In order to ensure a succesfull build on Linux machines we need some Prerequisites & Dependencies,
+In order to ensure a succesfull build on Linux machines we need some prerequisites & dependencies,
-First make sure you have available __GGC compiler__ buy installing _build essential_.
+First make sure you have available __GGC compiler__ by installing _build essential_.
 ```sh
 $ sudo apt install build-essential
 ```
-Then you have to make sure installed Qt's official build requirments [here](https://doc.qt.io/qt-6/linux-requirements.html)
+Then you have to make sure installed Qt's official build dependencies [here](https://doc.qt.io/qt-6/linux-requirements.html)
 ### All desktop build tools
-It is neccesary to ensure you have these tools below already installed on your machine.
+It is as well neccesary to ensure you have these tools below already installed on your machine.
-Most of Linux systems provide them implicitly installed.
+Most of Linux systems provide them implicitly.

 * Git
 * Perl
 * Python

-for a build we need first get our source code.
+For a build we need first get our source code.
 ## Cloning Qt source
 In this demonstration app I will sue only _qtbase_ sumbodule in case you need you can compile whole Qt source or whatever you need to.
-And I download it from official Qt repository on Github __Start by cloning into Qt's supermodule_
+And I download it from official Qt repository on Github __Start by cloning into Qt's supermodule__
 ```sh
 $ git clone https://github.com/qt/qt5
  ```